knighthat/Kreate-docs/docs/dev/getting_started.md

 ## ☁️⬆️ Pushing commits to remote repository

-To publish your changes to the public, you must push all commited chanegs to a remote repo.
+To publish your changes to the public, you must push all committed changes to a remote repo.

 ```shell
 git push